 More than just a cosmetic effect - Lens tints add comfort

 Certain tint colours can be particularly pleasant for driving.
-Brown or grey tints help identify light signals like traffic lights or brake lights in milliseconds, indirectly increasing reaction times.
-Tip: tinted lenses with colour gradients give a better view of the instrument panel, as they become brighter towards the bottom edge.
+Brown or grey tints help you identify light signals like traffic lights or brake lights in milliseconds, indirectly improving reaction times.
+Tip: tinted lenses with colour gradients give you a better view of the instrument panel, as they become brighter towards the bottom edge.

 No chance for dust and dirt on spectacle lenses - For clear vision when it counts